biolink/biolink-model/docs/physically_interacts_with.md

 {: .translator_minimal-subset-label }

-holds between two entities that make physical contact as part of some interaction
+holds between two entities that make physical contact as part of some interaction.  does not imply a causal relationship.

 URI: [biolink:physically_interacts_with](https://w3id.org/biolink/vocab/physically_interacts_with)